Cameron327/CSS-mysite/README.md

 # CSS-mysite
-Intermediate CSS for web development
+Intermediate CSS for web development.
+Starting a new website for Intermediate CSS after the beginner CSS.